dargor0/myhdl-addons/cosimulation/ghdl/README.txt

 * C_FROM_SIGINFO : List of space separated values with the signal descriptions driven by MyHDL.
 Must follow format
                    <signal_name> <bit_width>
-                   signal_name is the same name used in MyHDL
+                   with "signal_name" being the same name used in MyHDL
 * C_TO_SIGINFO   : List of space separated values with the signal descriptions read by MyHDL.
+Same format as before.

 Testbench must use the following signals: